peeya-i/pypkg/README.md

 The version for pypkg.pylib_a library is in pypkg/pylib_a/__init__.py The version for pypkg.pylib_b library is in pypkg/pylib_b/__init__.py

-The folder pypkg1 can't be accessed because it is not part of the
+The folder pypkg1 can't be accessed because it is not part of the package entry point list.
+If the entry is not listed in pyproject's entry point, all functions and classes in the __init__.py are exposed.

 ## To set up using setup.py - still being tested
 ```